UoMMScRobotics/UOMDocumentationForLeoRover/Task07_Manipulator_Setup/ArmSetup.md

 This tutorial sets up a basic peer to peer wired network between the pi and another device (such as your NUC or laptop).
 This is to get you going, you will need to revise this set up when you consider your system architecture.

-> [!WARNING]
-> If previously you've set up up static IP addresses using `99-wired-static.yaml` then remove it using `sudo rm /etc/netplan/99-wired-static.yaml`, then `sudo netplan apply` to apply the change.

 The pi will boot into the default user `elephant` which uses the password `trunk`.
 The pi has a static IP address, `10.3.14.59` (a little π humour).

 Check the network on the pi, it should be set up as below.